TorX-Chat/torx-flutter/README.md

 ###### For building a release (Remember to increase the version in pubspec.yaml or F-Droid will ignore the update.)
 `flutter build apk`

+#### License:
+To discourage pre-release distribution of unsafe builds, source code is currently licensed as follows: Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)

 #### Contribution Agreement:
 All ideas, suggestions, issues, pull requests, contributions of any kind, etc, are gifted to the original TorX developer without condition nor consideration, for the purpose of improving the software, for the benefit of all users, current and future.